memfault/interrupt/_drafts/firmware-update-architecture.md

 } image_hdr_t;
 ```

-The contents of that header will vary per application, but you must include (1)
+The contents of that header will vary per application, but you must include:
-a way to indicate that the header is valid (here we used a constant in
+1. A way to indicate that the header is valid (here we used a constant in
+`image_magic`)
-`image_magic`), (2) a version for the header, and (3) the address of the start
+2. A version for the header, and
-of your vector table.
+3. The address of the start of your vector table.

 Each of our images must fill in its own header.
 For example, here it is for my
 Application: